DNA

 Most customer stacks create more fragmentation than clarity.

-Customer signal ends up scattered across commerce, CRM, campaign tools and reporting, so even good teams spend too much time rebuilding the same picture.
+Customer signal ends up scattered across commerce, CRM, campaign tools and reporting, so even good teams spend too much time rebuilding the same view.

 That slows activation, weakens confidence in the audience model and turns consent questions into late-stage blockers.

-DNA turns fragmented signal into a governed operating layer teams can use every day: connect, structure, activate and learn.
+DNA turns fragmented signal into a governed operating layer teams can use every day: connect, structure, activate and learn from one place.

 The opportunity is not to collect more data.
 It is to make the signal you already own commercially usable.